Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Christmas Cookie Cutter Biscuits

-- Preheat oven to 175°C/ 340°F fan ovenPlace a sheet of parchment paper down roll the biscuit dough out on it.
-Until it is around 1 cm or ¼ of an inch thick
+- Preheat oven to 160โ /180ยฐC fan oven/ 350ยฐF / Gas Mark 4Place a sheet of parchment paper down and roll the biscuit dough out.
+Until it is around 1 cm or ยผ of an inch thick.

 - Transfer the parchment paper to a baking sheet.Use cutters to cut into desired shapes.
-Use the handle of a fork to remove and stuck biscuits.

 - Reroll what is left and continue on a new sheet of parchment paper, until there is no dough left.

-- They will still be soft when you remove them, don't worry, once they cool they will firm up!
+- They will still be soft when you remove them, don't worry.
+Once they cool they will firm up!

 How to make Royal Icing